 However, it makes total sense for many handmade products and makers to sell wholesale.
 It’s actually a great way to scale a retail business!

 If you’re a maker on a journey to scale, then it’s most likely time to determine if you are truly ready to sell wholesale to retailers and I want to help.
 My checklist has 20 items on it.
 12 that I highly recommend you check off before starting the wholesale journey and another 8 that are optional but worth considering.

 For example, in addition to the pricing I mentioned above you’ll want to make a decision about HOW you sell your products to other retailers…

 Wholesale VS Consignment – Are you prepared to sell your products at wholesale prices (usually 50% of MSRP) or would you prefer to agree on terms with a retailer, get a higher percentage of the sale but only get paid as your inventory sells?

-Promotional Materials – If requested, can you provide the retailer with business cards, flyers, brochures or something else to help promote your business?
+Promotional Materials – Can you provide the retailer with business cards, flyers, brochures or something else to help promote your business?
 Will they display them?
 Can you place stickers or attach a branded label to the product or will these be removed?
 Don’t waste your time or money on printed materials that won’t be used.

 Are you ready to figure this out?…Grab my free checklist!